api-search/rules/README.md

     functionOptions:
       notMatch: \b(api-rules|OpenApiRules)\b
 ```
-## Has APIs.json Rules (apis-json-apis-properties-apis-json-rules-info)
+## Has Operational Rules (apis-json-apis-properties-apis-json-rules-info)
 This property ensures that an API has operational level rules for APIs.json defined, applying governance to everything surrounding an API.
 APIs.json operation rules are usually centralized as part of a public, or internal domain, team, or other bounded context.
 You can find details about the <a href="https://apisjson.org/common/rules/">operational rules property for APIs.json</a>, and explore <a href="https://guidance.apievangelist.com/guidance/governance/operational-rules.html" target="_blank">operational governance rules</a> via API Evangelist guidance.

 ```